webforj/webforj-documentation/docs/components/radio-button.md

 It's important to note that the behavior of the radio button remains the same, meaning only one option can be selected at a time within a group.
 The switch-like appearance is primarily a visual transformation while retaining the functionality of a radio button.

 ### Expanses
-There are five checkbox expanses that are supported in the DWCJ which allow for quick styling without using CSS.
+There are five checkbox expanses that are supported which allow for quick styling without using CSS.
-Expanses are supported by use of a built-in enum class.
+Expanses are supported by use of the `Expanse` enum class.
 Below are the expanses supported for the checkbox component: <br/>

 <br/>